Maine EMS Continuing Education FAQ

 - Do I have to be Nationally Registered in Maine?

-- Yes and No. If a provider has never been licensed/certified in another state, then they would need to be NREMT certified to obtain a Maine EMS license.
+- Yes and No. If a clinician has never been licensed/certified in another state, then they would need to be NREMT certified to obtain a Maine EMS license.
 Those licensed/certified in another state do not need to be NREMT certified.
-Once a provider has a Maine EMS license, they do not need to maintain their NREMT, although Maine EMS encourages providers to maintain this for professional and future use.
-Our office often hears from providers that "I never should have let my NREMT lapse".
+Once a clinician has a Maine EMS license, they do not need to maintain their NREMT, although Maine EMS encourages clinicians to maintain this for professional and future use.
+Our office often hears from clinicians that "I never should have let my NREMT lapse".

 - Can I do my continuing education hours online?